 - Job or role in the military

-- Doctor’s note to confirm relationship between disease and service
+- Doctor’s note to confirm the relationship between disease and service

 However, even if someone can confirm that they’ve developed mesothelioma during their service, does not mean they are guaranteed certain benefits or enough to cover their expenses.
 In these cases, veterans are still eligible for other forms of compensation, including asbestos trust funds or legal claims against corporations that produced and sold asbestos products.

 Legal Action for Marines

-Legal action can be taken in cases where veteran’s benefits are unavailable or not enough cover the veteran’s bills.
-While the public and consumers didn’t know the full health effects of asbestos when it was being heavily used, companies mining and selling asbestos knew the risks.
-If these peoples’ negligence can be tied to your own mesothelioma or cancer diagnosis, you are entitled to compensation.
+Legal action can be taken in cases where veterans benefits are unavailable or not enough to cover the veteran’s bills.
+While the public and consumers didn’t know the full health effects of asbestos when it was heavily used, companies mining and selling asbestos knew the risks.
+If this negligence is to your mesothelioma or cancer diagnosis, you are entitled to compensation.

-It is important to note that these class action or individual lawsuits do not and will not affect the United States military or any benefits that veteran may be eligible for.
+It’s important to note that these class action or individual lawsuits do not and will not affect the United States military or any prevent a veteran from receiving VA benefits.
 These cases are brought up solely against companies that supplied the asbestos-contaminated materials.
-To learn more about your legal options, try calling the number listed or fill out a free case-evaluation form to speak with a mesothelioma specialist.
+To learn more about your legal options, try calling the number listed or fill out a free case evaluation form to speak with a mesothelioma specialist.